 Imported monkeypox

-Travel was also at the heart of a recent mini-outbreak of monkeypox in England this September affecting three people, two of which had recently travelled from Nigeria where they are believed to have acquired the infection; the third case was a healthcare worker caring for one of the cases (PHE 2018).
-Monkeypox is a rare zoonosis related to smallpox (which itself has been eradicated globally).
+Travel was also at the heart of a recent mini-outbreak of monkeypox in England this September affecting three people, two of which had recently travelled from Nigeria where they are believed to have acquired the infection independent of each other; the third case was a healthcare worker caring for one of the cases (PHE 2018).
+Monkeypox is a rare zoonosis related to smallpox (which itself has been eradicated globally) and cowpox.
 Although most infections are mild and most people recover, it can be fatal especially in young children and the immunosuppressed.

 Update on Tritrichomonas foetus in cats